mrismanaziz/Reforestation/README.md

-## What time did the man go to the dentist?
-Tooth hurt-y.
+## Why did the cookie cry?
+## Because his mother was a wafer so long